Why Eating Too Little Can Stall Weight Loss

 When calories drop too low for too long, your body protects itself by:

-This “survival mode” means fewer calories burned and a slower metabolism — making weight loss harder, not easier.
+This “survival mode” means fewer calories burned and a slower metabolism.
+This makes weight loss harder, not easier.

 Key takeaway: Sustainable weight loss happens when your body feels safe, nourished, and strong — not when it’s running on empty.